mkoppanen/php-memc-lite/README.md

 Disclaimer: no one actually asked these questions.
 I made them up.

 #### Q: Can you add serializer X (igbinary, json etc) ?

 No. It adds unnecessary complexity.
 If you want different serializer, just serialise to string before saving.
-The extension stores strings as is.
+The extension doesn't modify strings while saving or fetching them.

 #### Q: How do persistent connections work?